detec/SF5Spring/README.md

 	- jaxrs/usersettings/all GET							- get all user's settings, based on credentials provided;
 	- jaxrs/usersettings/filter/{type}/{typeValue} GET 		- get user's settings, filtered by arbitrary field name and field value, based on credentials provided;
 	- jaxrs/usersettings/filter/id/{settingId} GET 			- get setting by its ID, based on credentials provided;
-	- jaxrs/usersettings/filter/id/{settingId}/sf5 GET		- get setting by its ID, based on credentials provided, in Openbox SF-5 XML format, only "application/xml" "Accept" HTTP header is supported.
+	- jaxrs/usersettings/filter/id/{settingId}/sf5 GET		- get setting by its ID, based on credentials provided, in Openbox SF-5 XML format; only "text/plain" "Accept" HTTP header is supported.

 ## JAX-WS service ##

 The service name is OpenboxSF5Service, its WSDL can be obtained at /application_context_path/OpenboxSF5Service?wsdl .
-It is built on JAX-WS RI 2.2, JAX-WS Commons Spring extension and uses all capabilities of JAX-RS service, that are responsible for data exchange, except Openbox SF-5 XML format output.
+It is built with code-first approach and utilizes WildFly 10 built-in Apache CXF library.
+It uses all capabilities of JAX-RS service, that are responsible for data exchange, except Openbox SF-5 XML format output.

 ## Maven profiles ##